Skip to main content

 The Inflection Point

-Software development is experiencing its most significant transformation since the introduction of version control and the internet.
-The emergence of Large Language Models (LLMs) capable of understanding and generating code has fundamentally altered what it means to be a software developer in 2025.
+Software development is experiencing its most significant transformation since the arrival of version control and the internet.
+Large Language Models capable of understanding, generating, and acting on code have altered what it means to be a software developer in 2026.

-I have spent decades building systems at scale - from startups to Fortune 500 companies, across languages, frameworks, and paradigms.
-I have seen Java replace C++, cloud replace on-premise, containers replace VMs, and microservices replace monoliths.
-Each shift brought new tools, new patterns, and new productivity gains.
+I have spent decades building systems at scale - across languages, frameworks, and paradigms.
+I have watched Java replace C++, cloud replace on-premise, containers replace VMs, and microservices replace monoliths.
+Each shift brought new tools and new productivity gains.

-AI-assisted development is different.
+Agentic development is different.
 It is not replacing a tool or architecture - it is augmenting human intelligence itself.
-When you pair program with Claude Code or Copilot, you are not just writing code faster.
-You are thinking differently.
-You are operating at a higher level of abstraction.
-You are focusing on architecture and intent while AI handles implementation details.
+When you work with Claude Code or Codex, you are not just writing code faster.
+You are operating at a higher level of abstraction, focusing on architecture, intent, and verification while agents handle implementation details and a great deal of the execution.

 Why This Book Matters

-The "Context as Infrastructure" concept alone is worth the price of admission.
+The "Context as Infrastructure" idea alone is worth the price of admission.
 In traditional development, infrastructure meant servers and databases.
-In AI-native development, your CLAUDE.md file, documentation structure, and context management patterns are infrastructure.
-They determine how effectively AI can assist you, how quickly new developers can contribute, and how maintainable your system remains.
+In AI-native development, your CLAUDE.md and AGENTS.md files, documentation structure, and intent specs are infrastructure.
+They determine how effectively agents can work, how quickly new engineers contribute, and how maintainable - and governable - your system remains.

 The Data Speaks

-These are not hypothetical benefits.
 These are measured outcomes from production teams.
-The developers who embrace these tools are not just faster - they are more effective, more creative, and more focused on solving real problems instead of syntax and boilerplate.
+The developers and leaders who embrace these tools are not just faster - they are more effective, more focused on the problems that require human judgment.

 The Skills That Matter

 This transformation requires new skills.
-The best AI-assisted developers excel at:
+The best AI-native developers excel at:

-* Context architecture - structuring information for maximum AI effectiveness
+* Context and intent architecture - structuring information and outcomes for agents

-* Strategic tool selection - knowing which AI tool fits which task
+* Strategic tool selection - knowing which model and tool fits which job

-* System design - orchestrating AI capabilities into coherent workflows
+* System design and governance - orchestrating agents into coherent, accountable workflows

-Notice what is not on that list: memorizing syntax, googling API documentation, copying Stack Overflow snippets.
-AI handles those tasks.
-Humans focus on architecture, design, and judgment.
+Notice what is not on that list: memorizing syntax, googling API docs, copying snippets.
+Agents handle those.
+Humans focus on architecture, design, judgment, and intent.

 The Path Forward

 The future of software development is not AI replacing developers.
-It is developers augmented by AI building better software faster than ever before.
-This book is your guide to becoming one of those developers.
+It is developers and leaders augmented by agents, building better software faster than ever - and governing those agents like the production systems they are.

-- A Fellow Architect in the AI Era
+- A Fellow Architect in the Agentic Era

 Acknowledgments